-Members are reminded that the Council has a range of meeting rooms, function rooms and event spaces which are available for corporate and community hire in its facilities including both Civic Centres, Leisure Centres, Theatres and Community Facilities.
-These spaces are regularly used for Council business including by Elected Members for constituency business.
+Members were reminded that the Council had a range of meeting rooms, function rooms and event spaces which are available for corporate and community hire in its facilities including both Civic Centres, Leisure Centres, Theatres and Community Facilities.
+These spaces were regularly used for Council business including by Elected Members for constituency business.